Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Particle acceleration in shocks

 In contrast, in quasi-parallel shocks reflected (and partially gyrating) ions also play a role, but they can much more easily escape upstream against the flow, because the magnetic field direction is close to the shock normal.
 There, they generate both obliquely-propagating, compressional fast-mode waves, and parallel-propagating Alfv{\'e}n waves.
 These waves can grow to large, non-linear amplitudes while convected back towards the shock, where the beam density and growth rate are largest.
 However, below Alfv{\'e}n mach numbers of about $M_{\rm A} < 2.8$, the majority of resonantly generated waves are no longer convected back and therefore do not steepen as easily and do not impact the shock any longer, thus resulting in fewer ions making it upstream to generate waves in the first place.
 [The] resulting lower level of turbulence also has a negative impact on ion acceleration to higher energies.''

-[H-II:8.3.3] ``For most heliospheric shocks, proton acceleration is of prime interest.
+\ors[II:8.3.3] ``For most heliospheric shocks, proton acceleration is of prime interest.
 Protons can easily reach energies of tens, if not hundreds of MeV, and as such have a large range of societal consequences such as malfunction or destruction of equipment in space, and posing danger to astronauts or crew and passengers of high-flying aircraft.
 Electrons, on the other hand, are rarely accelerated to comparable fluxes at these energies, except perhaps at processes well inside the magnetosphere that periodically lead to huge enhancements of trapped populations (see Section~\ref{sec:radbelts}).''

-[H-II:8.4] ``For ions, and for the energy range typically observed in the heliosphere, it is well accepted that two distinct acceleration mechanisms are at play:'' (a) shock-drift acceleration and (b) diffusive shock acceleration.
+\ors[II:8.4] ``For ions, and for the energy range typically observed in the heliosphere, it is well accepted that two distinct acceleration mechanisms are at play:'' (a) shock-drift acceleration and (b) diffusive shock acceleration.